huit/vagrant-generic/README.md

 The CentOS6.4-x64 "box" came from this URL: http://puppet-vagrant-boxes.puppetlabs.com/centos-64-x64-vbox4210.box

-To instsall the aws plugin run this command:
+To create instances in Amazon AWS, instsall the AWS plugin by running this command:
 > vagrant plugin install vagrant-aws

+Then edit the Vagrantfile as needed, update the keys, userdata and secrets For more options see: https://github.com/mitchellh/vagrant-aws